 It’s less than 1 so cannot be expressed by an integer.

 There’s a technique called fixed point multiplication.
 This fundamentally uses integers but can handle fractions.
 This is my first time to try this technique, so learned how you do it.
-I found following link a good instruction:
+I found a good instruction:

-Ran it on my PC (not on the microprocessor yet).
+}CRan it on my PC (not on the microprocessor yet).
 Plotted the result to a graph:

 OK it looks good so far.